 This excessive greed has influenced politics to the point that corporate America owns most media, essentially buying our vote and getting us to elect politicians who, no matter which side wins, represent the interests of the wealthiest 2% of us almost exclusively against the remaining 98%.
 This was most obvious when they took money you earned through hard work and distributed it as bonuses for the people who made many of us homeless and drained our savings with risky and mislabeled investments.
 Today, our senators and congresspersons have concocted a bill which purchases a tax cut for the already excessively wealthy with the health and well-being of poor and middle class Americans and is designed to increase these inequities gradually over time.

-And a uniquely American value is a belief in violence as a deterrent to violence.
+A uniquely American value is a belief in violence as a deterrent to violence.
 I think at least some of this delusion comes from our belief in The Old Testament, where “God” is extremely violent and yet totally ineffective in making humans renounce sin, greed, or debauchery.
 Some of it undoubtedly comes from the pervasive violence in our entertainment, movies and video games.
 We arm our police with pistols and shotguns and most of America thinks this is absolutely necessary.
 In other modern countries, the police generally go unarmed while violence is a small fraction of what it is here.

 We prowl the seven seas with nuclear submarines and threaten small countries like North Korea to do as we say (not as we do) and we believe this is right and just.
 We even have stories and justifications to explain our use of nuclear weapons and other weapons of mass destruction against civilians.
 We continue to produce plastic land mines, those undetectable instruments of indiscriminate violence while the rest of the world seeks to abolish their use.
 Many of us have guns in our homes and in our glove compartments and gun racks in the thoroughly disproved belief that guns deter violence.
 In our actions, and sometimes in our words, “might makes right.”
 Our powerful weaponry entitles us to bully others and to unilaterally decide what is “good” and what is “evil.”